Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Introduction

 \subsection{Outline}

 The remainder of this article is structured as follows.
-In Section~\ref{sec-prelim-metric}, we review the definitions of internal metrics and quotient metrics (i.e., metric gluings) as well as the construction of the $\sqrt{8/3}$-LQG metric from~\cite{lqg-tbm1,lqg-tbm2,lqg-tbm3}.
+In Section~\ref{sec-prelim-metric}, we review the definitions of internal metrics and quotient metrics (Section~\ref{sec-metric-basic}) and discuss the difficulties involved in gluing together metric spaces along a curve in a general setting (Section~\ref{sec-gluing-remarks}).
+We also review the construction of the $\sqrt{8/3}$-LQG metric from~\cite{lqg-tbm1,lqg-tbm2,lqg-tbm3} (Section~\ref{sec-lqg-metric}).

 In Section~\ref{sec-bd}, we recall the definition of the Brownian disk from~\cite{bet-mier-disk} and prove some estimates for this metric space which will be needed for the proofs of our main results.
+Roughly speaking, these estimates tell us that in various situations one has the relations \eqbn \op{Area} \approx \op{Length}^{1/2} \approx \op{Distance}^{1/4} \eqen with high probability, where area, length, and distance, respectively, refer to the natural area measure, boundary length measure, and metric on the Brownian disk.

 In Section~\ref{sec-metric-gluing} we prove our main results using the estimates from Section~\ref{sec-bd} and some facts about SLE and LQG.
+We first argue in Section~\ref{sec-geodesic-hit} that geodesics in $\sqrt{8/3}$-LQG surfaces do not hit the boundary, using~\cite[Lemma 18]{bet-mier-disk} and the equivalence of Brownian and $\sqrt{8/3}$-LQG surfaces.